 - Locate the emergency exits.

-- Time how fast your can get out of a building.
+- Time how fast you can get out of a building.

-- Ask security guards their emergency evacuation protocols.
+- Ask the security guards their emergency evacuation protocols.

-There is no doubt that every one has heard how important it is to prepare for a disaster.
+There is no doubt that everyone has heard how important it is to prepare for a disaster.
 It is said that 95% of disasters can be prepared for.
 But, for one reason or another, this is put off or not taken seriously.
-Many believe that “the worst case scenario” cannot happen to them.
+Many believe that “the worst-case scenario” cannot happen to them.
 They attempt to use logic and negotiation in order to believe such atrocities would never happen to them.
-They may think such thoughts as , ”Things can’t go wrong, I am a model citizen; I pay my taxes,” or “I go to work everyday, my family is well cared for.”
+They may think such thoughts as, “Things can’t go wrong, I am a model citizen; I pay my taxes,” or “I go to work every day, my family is well cared for.”
 But unforeseen situations are not discriminating.
 They can happen to the delinquents of society just as much as the model citizens.
-The only ways to survive them is move through these phases as fast as possible to get out of harms way.
+The only ways to survive them is to move through these phases as fast as possible to get out of harm’s way.